 Military Disability Rating

-Basically, if a condition is extremely serious and the veteran is unable to perform at all in an occupational or social setting, they will receive a 100% Military Disability Rating.
-If the condition is not serious and the veteran is able to work and perform the required tasks of daily life with no real problems, they will receive a 0% Military Disability Rating.
+Basically, if a condition is so severe that the veteran is unable to work or perform the Activities of Daily Living, they will receive a 100% Military Disability Rating.
+If the veteran is able to work and perform the Activities of Daily Living satisfactorily, they will receive a 0% Military Disability Rating.

 Return to Top